dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ## Abstract

-The goal of this proposal is that every type construction expressible by D’s type system also has a representation as a sequence of D tokens.
+The goal of this proposal is that every type expressible by D’s type system also has a representation as a sequence of D tokens.
-The type constructs that lack this are function pointer and delegate types that return by reference and/or have a non-trivial linkage.
+The type constructs that lack a representation are function pointer and delegate types that return by reference and/or have a non-default linkage.

 ## Contents
 * [Rationale](#rationale)